 Why are some cases more severe than others?

-- The amount of hormones able to pass inside the cells.
-The most severe cases are the ones in which not even the smallest amount of hormones is able to pass inside the cells.
+2. The amount of hormone able to pass inside the cells.
+The most severe cases are the ones in which not even the smallest amount of hormone is able to pass inside the cells.

 How can you detect MCT8?